pwwang/biopipen/docs/pipelines/scrna_metabolic.md

 - `MetabolicFeatures`:

-    The pathway enrichment analysis in detail for each group against the rest of the groups in each subset (inter-subset).
+    The pathway enrichment analysis in detail for each group against the rest of the groups in each subset.

-- `MetabolicFeaturesIntraSubsets`:

-    The pathway enrichment analysis in detail by the designs (defined by `design` in the configration) for each group.
-    The designs are basically comparisons between subsets, and that'ss why this is called `intra-subsets`